 # resize2fs /dev/mynew_vg/vol01

-The command lvremove can be used to remove logical volumes.
-Make sure that before you attempt to remove logical volumes your logical volume does not have any valuable data stored on it, moreover, make sure the volume is unmounted.
+lvremove can be used to remove logical volumes.
+We should make sure a logical volume does not have any valuable data stored on it before we attempt to remove it.
+Moreover, we should make sure the volume is not mounted.